 An additional week (pro rata) of leave in the case of multiple births.

-To apply for Paternity Leave eligible employees should give at least 15 weeks’ before the baby's due date notice of their planned dates using the Application for Paid Paternity Leave form, which should be authorised by the line manager and forwarded to the HR department following completion.
-HR will write to the employee confirming the Paternity Pay and Leave arrangements.
+To apply for Paternity Leave eligible employees should give at least 15 weeks’ before the baby's due date notice of their planned dates using the Application for Paid Paternity Leave Form, which should be authorised by the line manager and forwarded to the People Directorate following completion.
+The People Directorate will write to the employee confirming the Paternity Pay and Leave arrangements.
 The employee will also be given a link to the appropriate government form (SC3,4 or 5) which they will need to complete on-line.

 In the sad event of a miscarriage after the start of the 24th week of pregnancy, or a baby is born alive at any point in the pregnancy but later dies, eligible employees will still qualify for Paternity Leave.